landamessenger/catalog/README.md

 # Catalog

 > This package uses `go_router` for simplify the navigation.
-Your app must already
+If you aren't using this package, you can run
+> the `CatalogApp` for run it.

-> This package doesn't render your widgets in IDEA, Android Studio or Visual Studio Code
+> This package doesn't render your widgets in IDEA, Android Studio or Visual Studio Code.

 This package allows you to create a widget catalog.
 Every widget page of your catalog can display one or more samples of your widget.

+*Where I see this catalog?* After you prepare your widgets, you must run your app and go to `/catalog`.

 #### Installation